How do customers want to pay for their household energy bills?

 So, how do your customers want to pay for their household energy bills?

-A 2021 YouGov survey of over 15,000 consumers, commissioned by GoCardless, identified bank debit as the most popular way to pay household bills in Australia.
-Debit and credit cards came in at the second and third most popular choices from consumers.
+A 2021 YouGov survey of over 15,000 consumers, commissioned by GoCardless, identified bank transfer and bank debit as the top two most popular ways to pay household bills in New Zealand.
+This was followed by credit and debit card, respectively.
+This shows a consumer preference for bank payments in New Zealand.

-As 26% of Australian consumers choose to pay their household bills with bank debit, there is clearly a high consumer demand for bank debit as a recurring payment method.
+As 27% of consumers in New Zealand choose to pay their household bills with bank debit, there is clearly a high consumer demand for bank debit as a recurring payment method.

 A similar picture can be seen across the globe.
-For instance, bank debit is the most popular payment method for household bills in the UK, Germany and France.
-Meanwhile in the US, Canada and New Zealand, bank debit was the second most popular payment method.
+For instance, bank debit is the most popular payment method for household bills in the UK, Australia, Germany and France.
+Meanwhile in the US and Canada, bank debit was the second most popular payment method.
 This shows global demand for these bank-to-bank payment methods, an important fact to consider when thinking about international expansion.

 Businesses that do not offer consumers the option to pay with bank debit reduce their chances of winning new customers.
-As bank debit is so popular in Australia, businesses should also be looking to create a frictionless payment experience when new customers are registering, in order to maximise customer acquisition.
+As bank debit is so popular in New Zealand, businesses should also be looking to create a smooth and frictionless payment experience when new customers are registering, in order to maximise customer acquisition.

 In fact, bank debit was one of the most popular choices for consumers to pay for household bills across all the countries examined.
-In a study commissioned by GoCardless in July 2020, we asked over 8,100 consumers across Australia, the UK, France, Germany, Denmark, Sweden, USA, Canada, New Zealand, why they chose to pay for a recurring invoice by bank debit.
+In a study commissioned by GoCardless in July 2020, we asked over 8,100 consumers across New Zealand, the UK, France, Germany, Denmark, Sweden, USA, Canada, Australia, why they chose to pay for a recurring invoice by bank debit.
 These were the top three reasons given:

 “This was the default option”